top of page

 yoonjilee headshot.jpg

-Lee received the Artist Fellowship from the Mass Cultural Council, the Jane Geuting Camp Fellowship from the Virginia Center for the Creative Arts, and the Patsy Lu Award from International Alliance of Women in Music.
-Lee has had artist residencies at National SawdustVirginia Center for the Creative ArtsBrush Creek Foundation for the Arts, and Atlantic Center for the Arts.
-At ACA, she worked closely with Elliott Sharp, whose work, Then go (for P’ansori and 16 Intonarumori), is the subject of her Ph.D. dissertation.
+Lee is the recipient of the 2024 Guggenheim Fellowship, the 2023 McKnight/American Composers Forum Visiting Composer Fellowship, the 2022 Fromm Foundation Commission, the Artist Fellowship from the Mass Cultural Council, the Jane Geuting Camp Fellowship from the Virginia Center for the Creative Arts, and the Patsy Lu Award from International Alliance of Women in Music.
+Lee has been an artist-in-residence at YaddoNational SawdustVirginia Center for the Creative ArtsBrush Creek Foundation for the Arts, and Atlantic Center for the Arts.

 bottom of page